justin-p/ansible-terraform-template/README.md

 ##### Example 4

-The example below defines five hosts on two cloud providers.
+The example below defines five hosts split on two different cloud providers.
 Our previous stack on digitalocean and two additional mail servers on hetzner.

 ```yaml
 host_list: {